 When the account is created, you'll receive an email to your CCSF 365 email with instructions on how and where to log in.
 You will receive a separate email with your default password.

 Your address has the form email@example.com - so, Jane Doe's address would be firstname.lastname@example.org.
 This differs from the form of student accounts, where the login is first initial+lastname[+number if necessary]@mail.ccsf.edu.

 Open a web browser (such as IE, Firefox, Safari, or Chrome).
-Use this URL:
+Use

 You will be asked for your Username and password.